popgendad/libpbwt/README.md

 int match_regsearch(pbwt_t *b, match_t *node, khash(double) *h, size_t qbegin, size_t qend)
 ```

-The `match_regsearch` function prints a list of all matches overlapping the interval `qbegin` to `qend`.
+The `match_regsearch` function stores a list of all matches overlapping the interval `qbegin` to `qend` into a hash that is keyed on the region/population with the value being the sum of the recombination distance of all matches between the query haplotype and the keyed region.
 The function will return 0 on success and -1 on error.

 #### match_print()